Rosewood (film): Critical reception

 On Rotten Tomatoes the film holds an approval rating of 87% based on 55 reviews, with an average rating of 7.1/10.
-The site's critics consensus reads: "In some respects, Rosewood struggles to present a full picture of the real-life tragedy it dramatizes, but it remains a harrowing depiction of white supremacy and violence."
+The site's critics consensus reads: "In some respects, Rosewood struggles to present a full picture of the real-life tragedy it dramatizes, but it remains a harrowing depiction of racial violence."
 Metacritic assigned the film a weighted average score of 71 out of 100, based on 20 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert gives the film 3.5 stars out of 4, stating that "...
 What makes it more is the way it shows how racism breeds and feeds, and is taught by father to son. ... it's not easily summarized in ads and does not obviously appeal to either blacks (since it documents such a depressing chapter) or whites (depicted as murderous or ineffectual).
 Perhaps it will appeal to people looking for a well-made film that tells a gripping, important story.
 Now there's a notion."

-Stanley Crouch of The New York Times described Rosewood as Singleton's finest work, writing, "Never in the history of American film had Southern racist hysteria been shown so clearly.
+Stanley Crouch of The New York Times described Rosewood as Singleton's finest work, writing: "Never in the history of American film had Southern racist hysteria been shown so clearly.
 Color, class and sex were woven together on a level that Faulkner would have appreciated."

-E.R.
-Shipp in The New York Times suggests that Singleton's youth and his background in California contributed to his willingness to take on the story of Rosewood.
-She notes Singleton's rejection of the image of blacks as victims and portrayal of "an idyllic past in which black families are intact, loving and prosperous, and a black superhero who changes the course of history when he escapes the noose, takes on the mob with double-barreled ferocity and saves many women and children from death".
-Shipp commented on Singleton's creating a fictional account of Rosewood events, saying that the film "assumes a lot and then makes up a lot more".
+E. R. Shipp in The New York Times suggested that Singleton's youth and his background in California contributed to his willingness to take on the story of Rosewood.
+She noted Singleton's rejection of the image of blacks as victims and portrayal of "an idyllic past in which black families are intact, loving and prosperous, and a black superhero who changes the course of history when he escapes the noose, takes on the mob with double-barreled ferocity and saves many women and children from death".
+Shipp commented on Singleton's creating a fictional account of the Rosewood events, saying that the film "assumes a lot and then makes up a lot more".
 The film version alludes to many more deaths than the highest counts by eyewitnesses.
 Journalist Gary Moore, who reported the events in 1982, breaking open decades of silence, believed that Singleton's creating Mann, an outside character who inspires the citizens of Rosewood to fight back, was condescending to survivors.
 He also criticized the inflated death toll, saying the film was "an interesting experience in illusion".